Error detection and correction: History

+A telegram from 1896 reporting astronomical observations of two comets.
+The random words represent numbers, taken from a predefined list, in order to prevent transcription errors during transmission.

 In classical antiquity, copyists of the Hebrew Bible were paid for their work according to the number of stichs (lines of verse).
 As the prose books of the Bible were hardly ever written in stichs, the copyists, in order to estimate the amount of work, had to count the letters.
 This also helped ensure accuracy in the transmission of the text with the production of subsequent copies.
 Between the 7th and 10th centuries CE a group of Jewish scribes formalized and expanded this to create the Numerical Masorah to ensure accurate reproduction of the sacred text.
 It included counts of the number of words in a line, section, book and groups of books, noting the middle stich of a book, word use statistics, and commentary.
 Standards became such that a deviation in even a single letter in a Torah scroll was considered unacceptable.
 The effectiveness of their error correction method was verified by the accuracy of copying through the centuries demonstrated by discovery of the Dead Sea Scrolls in 1947–1956, dating from c.
-150 BCE-75 CE.
+150 BCE – 75 CE.

 The modern development of error correction codes is credited to Richard Hamming in 1947.
 A description of Hamming's code appeared in Claude Shannon's A Mathematical Theory of Communication and was quickly generalized by Marcel J. E. Golay.